anjaliroland/M4-WebAPIs-CodeQuiz/README.md

-# Code Quiz
+# Golden Girls Quiz

 ## Decsription

 ### User Story

 ```
-AS A coding boot camp student
+AS A Golden Girl fan
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
+I WANT to take a timed quiz that stores high scores
-SO THAT I can gauge my progress compared to my peers
+SO THAT I can gauge how much I know about the show
 ```

 ### Acceptance Criteria

 ```
-GIVEN I am taking a code quiz
+GIVEN I am taking a quiz
 WHEN I click the start button
 THEN a timer starts and I am presented with a question
 WHEN I answer a question